 Lastly, for the traveler who prefers to avoid crowds, April is an ideal time for gorilla trekking.
 The number of people traveling during this month is significantly lower, providing a more intimate and secluded experience.
 Overall, Gorilla Trekking in April offers a unique combination of benefits for the discerning traveler looking for a more budget-friendly and private gorilla trekking experience.

-One of the main concerns is the potential for heavy rainfall, which can make accessing the trekking locations in Bwindi and Mgahinga more challenging.
+One of the main concerns is the potential for heavy rainfall, which can make accessing the trekking locations in Bwindi Impenetrable National Park and Mgahinga Gorilla National Park more challenging.
 However, using a 4×4 vehicle and hiring a local driver-guide can help navigate the difficult road conditions.
 In contrast, Rwanda’s roads leading to Volcanoes National Park, home of the gorillas, are paved, making the journey more manageable.

 Another potential drawback is the challenging conditions on the forest trails during April.
 The heavy rainfall can make the trails wet and slippery, making the trek more strenuous.
 To counter this, it is recommended to bring a pair of sturdy, waterproof hiking boots that extend above the ankles to protect against sprains.
 Additionally, reading our article on “Practical things to bring on your Gorilla trekking Safari” can provide additional tips for preparing for the trek.

 Booking a low season gorilla permit can be a hassle-free process with the help of a reputable tour operator such as Trek Africa Expeditions.
 By contacting us, we can check availability for your preferred date and pre-purchase the permits for you before arranging other safari services that fit your budget, interests and time.